redsanket/spark/external/storm/guide/onboarding/index.rst

 Create a New Project Environment
 --------------------------------

-The topology you are creating in this section is not the Storm topology defined as a *graph of computation*.
-Instead, you are requesting an instance in a cluster for running your Storm topology.
-For instance, your Storm topology might include two spouts and two bolts, so you request an instance on a Storm cluster to run your topology.
-To request an instance, you create a topology in Dopplr.
-We know that this is confusing and plan on changing the nomenclature soon.
+For an explanation of Project Environments in Storm, please see the Doppler document `Intro to Storm Environments in Doppler <http://yo/doppler-storm2-intro>`_.

 #.
 From your the **Storm Project** page, you'll see your project name listed as one of the projects that you
    a member of or have selected as a favorite.
 Click the project name to open your project page.
 #.
 From your project page, scroll to the **Environments** panel.

-   - If the cluster you require is already listed, please proceed to the Adding a User to an Existing Environment section.
+   - If the cluster you require is already listed, please proceed to the "`Adding a User to an Existing Environment`_" section.
    - If the cluster you require is not listed, please proceed to the next step.
 #.
 From your project page, click the **New Environment** button under the label **Environments**.